Got side hustle potential? How to turn a hobby into a business

 Here are some of the most common types to consider.

 • General liability.
-Protects you from some of the most common claims businesses face, including third-party injuries and property damage.
+Helps protect you from some of the most common claims businesses face, including third-party injuries and property damage.

 • Professional liability.
-Covers damages and the cost to defend you if someone accuses you of making a mistake that harms their business.
+Helps cover damages and the cost to defend you if someone accuses you of making a professional mistake that costs them money.

 • Commercial property.
 Helps pay to repair or replace buildings, supplies, inventory and equipment necessary to run your business.
 It can also help replace your business income if you need to temporarily suspend operations because of a covered loss.